sinesy/GitBookLegacy/platform-for-gae.md

 **Executing queries on Datastore**

 Platform for GAE was born to provide high scalability.
-This goal can be reach only if a few constraints are fulfilled:
+This goal can be reached only if a few constraints are fulfilled:

 * use only stateless web services
 * use the MemCache as much as possible, to minimize the access to a database